CVisionk/alx-low_level_programming/0x00-hello_world/README.md

 </code></pre>

 * **7. Intel**
-  * [100-intel](./100-intel): Script that generates the assembly code in Intel syntax of a C file saved in the variable $CFILE; saves the result in an output file of the same name but with a `.s` extension.
+    * [100-intel](./100-intel): Script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+        * The C file name will be saved in the variable $CFILE.
+        * The output file should be named the same as the C file, but with the extension .s instead of .c.
-    * Example: If the C file is `main.c`, the output is `main.s`.
+            * Example: if the C file is `main.c`, the output file should be `main.s`
     * `Expected output:`
 <pre><code>
 collenk@LAPTOP-QU24OQM9:~/alx-low_level_programming/0x00-hello_world$ export CFILE=main.c
 collenk@LAPTOP-QU24OQM9:~/alx-low_level_programming/0x00-hello_world$ ./100-intel